Reuh/anselme/ideas.md

 Documentation:
 * language reference
 * tutorial
+* standard library

 ---

 Standard library.

-* Text and string manipulation would make sense, but that would require a full UTF-8/Unicode support library like https://github.com/starwing/luautf8.
+* Text and string manipulation would make sense, but that would require a full UTF-8/Unicode support library like https://github.com/starwing/luautf8. -> might favor bad practices for translation
 	- retag/add tags
 * And in general, clean up everything.